AGRICULTURAL PROCESSING AND VALUE ADDITION: ACTION RESEARCH.

 RESEARCH AND DEVELOPMENT OF NUTRITIOUS OFSP PRODUCTS.

 SUGECO has been working with entrepreneurs to chip and dry orange-fleshed sweet potatoes (OFSP) and mill and mix the product with various types of grains resulting in highly nutritious flour which is particularly beneficial for pregnant and lactating mothers and their babies as well as seniors.
 The flour is packaged and sold as pure OFSP or as a mixture of different grains including soybeans.
 The flour is also milled elsewhere in the country but on a small scale and its’ micronutrient benefits are largely unknown within the general population.

-In the future, SUGECO expects to support young entrepreneurs in developing specific, value added OFSP products (using either flour or a puree) that are nutritious and that can be marketed to food vendors and other SMMEs in order to expand OFSP consumption.
-Some examples of these products could include OFSP chapatti, bread and other baked goods, juice and baby food.
+In the future, SUGECO expects to support young entrepreneurs in developing specific, value-added OFSP products (using either flour or a puree) that are nutritious and that can be marketed to food vendors and other SMMEs to expand OFSP consumption.
+Some examples of these products could include OFSP chapatti, bread, other baked goods, juice, and baby food.
 It is hoped that a small “backyard” factory can be established on the SUGECO site to develop the puree and test various recipes that would encourage greater OFSP consumption by the broader community.